LISTEN TO THIS ARTICLE

 The Configuration Layer Nobody Audits

-The University of Canterbury research team analyzed eight distinct configuration mechanisms across these platforms.
-They documented 29 configuration options spanning code style, architectural patterns, dependency management, and security policies.
+A research team analyzed eight distinct configuration mechanisms across these platforms, examining 2,926 GitHub repositories.
+They found that developers configure these tools through versioned artifacts like Markdown and JSON files, with context files dominating the configuration landscape.
 Every single one of these options can be version-controlled, which means they can be modified in pull requests, inherited across branches, and deployed to production without anyone noticing.

 GitHub Copilot Workspace operates through a .github/copilot-instructions.md file.
 Cursor uses .cursorrules.
 These aren't secure configuration management systems.
 They're text files with implicit trust boundaries.